 - Check FBC (possible anaemia) and LFTs.

-- Rapid-access flexible endoscopy is the investigation of choice.
+- Rapid-access video endoscopy and endoscopic biopsy remain the investigations of choice.
 Biopsies can be taken and small lesions evaluated more fully than is possible with radiological studies.
-Antisecretory therapy should be ideally withheld until after endoscopy, to avoid misdiagnosis.
+PPI therapy should be ideally withheld until after endoscopy, to avoid misdiagnosis.

 - All gastric ulcers should be biopsied (multiple ulcer edge biopsies), as even malignant ulcers may appear to heal on drug treatment.
 Gastric ulcers should also be followed up, until healing, with repeat biopsy.